ucsb-cs148/w25/_lectures/lect12.md

 # Announcements
 * **Second CATME peer eval results just released**: Please discuss with your teams.
 Use this to keep the team focused and every team member accountable.
-* [Homework assignment h08](https://ucsb-cs148.github.io/w24/hwk/h08/) on SW Design Patterns and Code Smells still due on Wednesday.
+* **[Homework assignment h08](https://ucsb-cs148.github.io/w24/hwk/h08/)** on SW Design Patterns and Code Smells still due on Wednesday.
-* **REMINDER:** Next Monday (03/04) we will do an inter-team eval of your app deployment, functionality, UX.
+* **REMINDER:** Next Monday (03/04), we will do an inter-team eval of your app deployment, functionality, UX.
 In this week's lab you should determine a question you'd like to have the other team answer about your product.

 * **Focus on your projects**.
 Lab work in the coming weeks will focus on documentation (**design document**, **user manual**) in order to get your documents started and to utilize cycles of team members not central to ongoing implementation efforts at any given time.